Steelers look to end 45-year Thursday night road losing streak vs. Bengals

-With six Super Bowl wins, the Pittsburgh Steelers are one of the most successful franchises in NFL history.
-But despite all their success, there is one thing they've never been able to pull off, which they'll have a chance to do in Week 7: Win a Thursday night road game against a divisional opponent.
+The Pittsburgh Steelers are one of the most successful franchises in NFL history, but despite all their success, there is one thing they've never been able to pull off: The Steelers have NEVER won a Thursday night road game against a divisional opponent.

-The Steelers had a chance to end the streak last year but ended up losing a 24-19 shocker to the Cleveland Browns in a game where Pittsburgh was favored by 3.5 points.

-The Steelers will have a chance to end their inexplicable losing streak when they travel to Cincinnati to take on the Bengals in a Thursday game where Pittsburgh is favored by 5.5 points, per Caesars Sportsbook.

-The streak started in 1980 with a loss to the Houston Oilers, and it's now been going on for 45 years.
+The Thursday losing streak started in 1980 with a loss to the Houston Oilers, and it's now been going on for 45 years.

 |Opponent